 What types of roles does Helbling recruit for?

-We conduct executive searches for middle- and upper-level management roles of various functions within our focus disciplines of facilities management; architecture, engineering, and construction; and real estate development.
+We conduct executive searches for roles in middle/senior management and C-suite of various functions within our focus disciplines of facilities management; architecture, engineering, and construction; and real estate development.
 Our clients include colleges and universities, healthcare systems, cultural institutions, public agencies, construction contractors and managers, architecture and engineering firms, real estate developers, and corporations, as well as other types of organizations such as private-equity and holding companies.

 Whom do I contact about a potential search?